NOTE: ACTA staff members are currently working from home in adherence with local stay-at-home policies. Email remains a reliable way to reach us.

 Associate Program Director + Media Director

 Jennifer is a Long Beach-based cultural worker and public folklorist committed to supporting artists and communities through a practice that strives toward cultural and racial equity.
 Jenn came to ACTA from the Mississippi Arts Commission where she served as the Folk and Traditional Arts Director since 2014, administering traditional arts grants, providing consultation to artists and organizations, revived and managed the digital publication Mississippi Folklife, and led fieldwork projects related to a wide range of cultural arts practices.
 Jennifer also worked in digital media for SPACES Archives, a non-profit archive dedicated to documenting and advocating for the preservation of international art environments.
 With an M.A. in public sector folk studies from Western Kentucky University and a B.A. in folklore and ethnomusicology from Indiana University, Jenn has worked with museums, archives, festivals, and cultural organizations on the federal, state, and local level, including positions or residencies at the Smithsonian’s Center for Folklife and Cultural Heritage, Traditional Arts Indiana, the Kentucky Folklife Program, the John Michael Kohler Arts Center, the Country Music Hall of Fame and Museum, the Highlander Center for Research and Education, and Epicenter.
 Jenn was raised in the coastal city of Encinitas in San Diego County.
-She joined ACTA in March 2017, where she directs ACTA’s media efforts, manages the Apprenticeship Program, co-leads the Traditional Arts Roundtable Series in Los Angeles, coordinates technical assistance offerings, and supports the statewide Sounds of California project.
+She joined ACTA in March 2017, where she managed the Apprenticeship Program (from 2017-2023), directs ACTA’s media efforts, co-leads the Traditional Arts Roundtable Series in Los Angeles, coordinates technical assistance offerings, and supports the statewide Sounds of California project.
+In the summer of 2023, Jennifer joined the program team for the Taproot Artists & Community Trust, ACTA’s national fellowship program.

 Quetzal Flores